TohmaN233/ZZ-Project/INSTALL.md

 ### Missing cards, characters, music, or video

-Confirm that both main asset volumes were downloaded and that `.001` was opened with 7-Zip.
+Confirm that both main asset volumes were downloaded and that `.001` was opened.
 Confirm that `asserts/` is directly beside `ZZ-Project.exe` for Windows or directly inside the Linux/source project root.

 ### Missing English card faces